tencentyun/intlcloud-documents/product_new/存储产品中心/文件存储/购买指南/计费概述_intl_en.md

 ## Pricing Details

-Below are the latest unit prices for standard file systems in all regions in the Chinese Mainland effective as of 00:00, November 10, 2017.
+Below are the latest unit prices for standard file systems in all regions in the Chinese mainland effective as of 00:00, November 10, 2017.

 > The unit prices for NFS and CIFS/SMB file systems are the same.